afch/NixeTubesShieldNCS314/README.md

-# NixeTubesShieldNCS314
+# Nixe Tubes Shield NCS314 and NCS312
-Sketch for Arduino UNO and Nixie Tubes Shield NCS314 by GRA &amp; AFCH
+Sketch for Arduino UNO and Nixie Tubes Shield NCS314 and NCS312 by GRA &amp; AFCH
 1. This repository content sources of project for Nixie Clock developed by GRA & AFCH.

 	Folders description: